MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 You can request to move one or more environments.
 For Microsoft to do the move, you'll need to provide information about the source and destination Azure AD tenants, such as:

+- Environments name, type and country
-- Source tenant ID, domain, and country
+- Source tenant ID and domain
-- Destination tenant ID, domain, and country
+- Destination tenant ID and domain
 - Does the destination tenant have a valid [!INCLUDE[prod_short](../developer/includes/prod_short.md)] subscription?
 - Does the destination tenant have enough available user licenses?
 - Does the destination tenant have enough environment licenses?